MLSDev/easy-matchers/README.md

 1. We want write specs all functionality in our Rails application.
 Yes, with validations, associations and all other things.

 2. We want check presence of validations and associations, but don't test implementations.
 This is main difference with shoulda-matchers.
 Shoulda-matchers instead checking the presence of validations or associations, check implementation.
-Why are we should test rails?
+Why we should test rails?

 ## ActiveModel::Validations matchers